seagochen/MobileSparrow/README.md

 ## How To Run

-1.Download COCO dataset2017 from https://cocodataset.org/.
+1. Download COCO dataset2017 from https://cocodataset.org/.
 Or Use the following script to automatically download the dataset into the right place.

 ```bash
 ./scripts/get_coco2017.sh